NotVBach/Blood_cell_generator/README.md

 - Identify and quantify class imbalances.
 - Implement basic data augmentation and generative image technique.
 - Train functional CNN models then compare them with evaluated metrics.

+# Difficulties
+- Image has bounding boxes, can bbox be generated via smote
+- One image can have 2 cells, how to deal with that.
+- Convert to Json if have bounding box

+ssh bach@192.168.0.11